nutanix/Calm-Servicenow-Plugin/v1.7.1/README.md

 Navigation for documentation: Go into Software Documentation > Third-Party Integrations > Self-Service (formerly Calm).
 Select the appropriate version.

 Please note that there was no version v1.7.0.
 We directly jumped to v1.7.1

+Please note that "Fix Null Check.xml" is a patch fix for the null key issue.
+This issue causes the Catalog Lauch to fail.